lhmet/r-bio.github.io/challenges.md

    to answer:
    - How many specimens do not have the information for class listed?
-   - For the specimens where the information is missing, replace it with the information for their (again, they should all be "Holothuroidea").
+   - For the specimens where the information is missing, replace it with the information for their class (again, they should all be "Holothuroidea").
 1. Using the `nom` data frame, and the columns `Subgenus.current` and `Genus.current`, which of the genera listed has/have subgenera?
 1. We want to combine the information included in the `nom` and the `hol`